mdbtxt1

 Source Code

-The following MAXIMA code computes and prints three of the sequences above, the ones that use the recurrence formula "AN = AN-1 + AN-2AN-3 + AN-4AN-5 :
+The following MAXIMA code computes and prints three of the sequences above, the ones that use the recurrence formula "AN = AN-1 + AN-2AN-3 + AN-4AN-5.
+Most of the others above can be generated with similar code :

 /* When MACSYMA was young, its designers and/or users apparently had some uncertainly about how to handle 0^0.
 But for most integer applications using a general formula (like binomial expansion) to be consistent, 0^0 has to be 1.
 For details, see: http://en.wikipedia.org/wiki/Exponentiation#Zero_to_the_zero_power */ p(b,e) := block([], if ((b=0) and (e=0)) then return(1), return(b^e) )$ rec2b(n, z) := block([i,l,t], l:append(makelist(0,i,1,z),makelist(1,i,z+1,5)), for i:6 thru n step 1 do ( t:l[i-1] + l[i-2]*l[i-3] + p(l[i-4],l[i-5]), l:append(l,[t]) ), return(l) )$ print("a + b*c + d^e :")$ print(rec2b(15,2)); print(rec2b(15,3)); print(rec2b(15,4));